Thomasalex2/tv-show-renamer/readme.md

 - The app needs to know how many total episodes were there in the preceding season.
 This is a huge limitation and something I was not able to solve while I was building this years ago.
 I will look into it and fix it at some point
 - The app will not be able to rename clubbed episode releases
-- The second and third option for retrieval hasn't been tested properly and should be ignored (I will probably remove it from the UI at some point)
+- The second and third option for retrieval hasn't been tested properly and should be ignored.
+I had developed it for only my specific use case and would largely remain irrelevant to others (I will probably remove it from the UI at some point)

+## Download Link
+Currently, the app has only been tested and built in Windows.
+But the app can be compiled for Linux and macOS using PyInstaller.

+You can download the Windows 10 version of the app from the link [here](https://github.com/Thomasalex2/tv-show-renamer/releases)

+Please feel free to add your own shows to the accompanying CSV database file.